 What is the most important information I should know about VERSACLOZ?

 VERSACLOZ can cause serious side effects, including:

-1. Agranulocytosis, a blood disorder that can lead to serious infections and death.
-Agranulocytosis means that you do not have enough of certain white blood cells to fight infection.
-Tell your healthcare provider right away if you have any of the following symptoms of agranulocytosis:
+Severe neutropenia means that you do not have enough of certain white blood cells to fight infection.
+Tell your healthcare provider right away if you have any of the following symptoms or signs of neutropenia or infection:

-- Infection, including skin, throat, urinary tract, vaginal, pneumonia, or any other infection
+- Skin, throat, urinary tract, vaginal, pneumonia, or any other infection

 - Fever or chills

 - Sores or ulcers inside your mouth, gums or on your skin

 - Wounds that take a long time to heal